Why Cruising To Alaska From Vancouver Feels Completely Different

 So, when preferring a budget-friendly option, choose one of these and take a taxi to the port:

-Vancouver offers a wealth of attractions to explore before or after an Alaska cruise.
+Plan to arrive a few days ahead to enjoy Vancouver before setting sail.
 Key highlights include Stanley Park, the Gastown steam clock, Granville Island, the Olympic Cauldron, and the Capilano Suspension Bridge.

 Granville Island